awslabs/graphstorm/docs/source/scale/distributed.rst

 To create such a cluster, in one instance, please follow the :ref:`Environment Setup <setup_docker>` description to setup GraphStorm Docker container environment, and use a Docker management system, e.g., AWS ECR, to upload the Docker image built in the instance to a Docker repository and pull it to the rest of the instances in the cluster.

 If there is no such Docker manangement system available in your environment, in **each** instance of the cluster, follow the :ref:`Environment Setup <setup_docker>` description to build a GraphStorm Docker image, and start the image as a container.
-Then exchange one key from inside of one GraphStorm Docker containers to the rest containers in the cluster, i.e., copy the keys from the ``/root/.ssh/id_rsa.pub`` from one container to ``/root/.ssh/authorized_keys`` in containers on all other containers.
+Then exchange the ssh key from inside of one GraphStorm Docker containers to the rest containers in the cluster, i.e., copy the keys from the ``/root/.ssh/id_rsa.pub`` from one container to ``/root/.ssh/authorized_keys`` in containers on all other containers.

 Setup of a shared file system for the cluster ...............................................